GemmaButcher-dev/freestyle_dance/README.md

 1. The primary goal of Freestyle_dance is to provide a hub of all things freestyle to all aged 12 - adult with easy and clear navigation with signposting to external sites where necessary.

   * Upon entering the site there is a clear functioning nav bar at the top of the page with links to the other site pages that are clearly labelled.
 There is a clean and crisp hero image lettignthe user know they have found relevant content as a quick glance.
+  * The clear welcome section below the hero image offers text to reaffirm what the site is about.
   * There are 3 pages each with defined topics that are clear to the user.
 The user can quickly, easily and conveniently move from section to section with ease to gather required information.
   * There are links to external sites that open in new tabs to keep the navigation simple and clear.